 The framework for an ecosystem approach to aquaculture (EAA) was proposed to minimize negative ecological impacts and to ensure a long-term aquaculture production.
 One of the principles aiming to enhance aquaculture contribution to sustainable development is to develop aquaculture "in the context of ecosystem functions and services with no degradation of these beyond their resilience capacity" (Soto et al. 2008).
-A further milestone in sustainable aquaculture production is the implementation of rules for organic aquaculture on EU level ((EC) 710/2009).
-It bases on organically produced feeds and should minimize risks for environmental impacts by e.g. density limits and provisions for optimal feeding.
+Thus, despite its name ("ecosystem"), it (intends to) include human dimensions too.
+A further milestone in sustainable aquaculture production is the implementation of rules for organic aquaculture at EU level ((EC) 710/2009).
+It is based on organically produced feeds and should minimize risks for environmental impacts by e.g. density limits and provisions for optimal feeding.

-Important tools to analyze dimensions of conditions and impacts of aquaculture the following methods can be used: environmental impact assessment (local, regional scale), life cycle framework (local to global scale), and benefit-cost approach (local to global scale).
+To analyze dimensions and impacts of aquaculture on ecosystems the following methods can be used: environmental impact assessment (local, regional scale), life cycle framework (local to global scale), and benefit-cost approach (local to global scale).